Brikatc/Brikatc/README.md

 - 👋 Hi, I’m Bri!
-- 👀 I’m interested in machine learning, open source, and full stack development.
+- 👀 I’m interested in machine learning, open source, full stack development, and data analytics.
-- 🌱 I’m currently learning JavaScript, CSS, and Kotlin.
+- 🌱 I’m currently learning JavaScript, CSS, Android Development, and connecting SQL databases into python.
 - 💞️ I’m looking to collaborate on open source software, web development, and anything to help me learn.
 - 📫 How to reach me: @bri__kat__c on Instagram, @punkbaristawitch on Instagram, Twitter, and WordPress.